 In 2006, the late Professor Peter V. Hobbs and I were awarded a science prize by the United Nation’s World Meteorological Organization for our work in weather modification over the prior 30 years.
 I am especially proud of this recognition, because with only two exceptions, the many publications that I/we authored in the literature and was honored for were done on my own time, not on grant monies.

 Having retired more or less permanently now as the brain continues to dim, I am fortunate enough to live in Catalina, Arizona, a townlet about 20 miles NW of Tucson.
 I had storm chased in Arizona in the summers of 1964 and 1965, so I knew what the wonderful summer weather I was getting into was.
-Winters, however, are a bit drab.
+Winters, however, are a bit drab, mostly sunny and cool.

-I am here with my wife, Judy, and our two large retriever mix dogs, and a horse, Jake, that was left by the previous owners of the modest place we bought here.
+I am here with my wife, Judy, and our two dogs, Banjo and Molly.
 I have a great wife who no doubt suffered some but understood, during those years of “own time” work on reanalyzing cloud seeding experiments and also when I was going to the U of WA to forecast for KUOW-FM on weekends.
 With my real job at the U of WA, this volunteer work made it a seven day work week, and if the KUOW forecast was going bad, it was not a good weekend day!
+Thank you, Judy.